ronakgpatel/katacoda-scenarios/quiz-1/step1.md

-There is a deployment, pod and sevice already deployed with following specifications:
+There is a deployment, pod and sevice already created with following specifications:

 Namespace : <b>my-ns</b>